isomerpages/nhg-redcap/_regulations-and-policies/What NHG Researchers need to know.md

 ---
 <p>Here are some of the critical Regulations and NHG policies that all NHG
 Researchers must be aware of before conducting any research activities.</p>
-<p><strong>IMPORTANT: </strong>This is <strong><u>not</u></strong> an exhaustive
-list.
-We strongly recommend that researchers contact their Institution Clinical Research Units/Offices if they have any queries about the regulatory requirements for their research activity.</p>
 <p></p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">